 The Ways of God

 INTRODUCTION: This is a psalm of David.
-Although we are not told when he wrote it, it certainly matches his emotions of 2 Samuel 7 and 1 Chronicles 17.
+Although we are not told of the circumstances in which it was written, it certainly matches David’s emotions in 2 Samuel 7 and 1 Chronicles 17.
 In these chapters, David determines to build God a house—the temple.
 God does not allow David to build the house but passes this honor to David’s son.
 However, God promises a house—a dynastic reigning line—to David.
-David’s reaction in 1 Chronicles 17:16-27 matches the tone of Psalm 139.
+David’s reaction in 1 Chronicles 17:16-27 matches the tone of this psalm.
 Notice especially Psalm 139:6 (“Such knowledge is too wonderful for me; it is high, I cannot attain unto it.”) and Psalm 139:17 (“How precious also are thy thoughts unto me, O God! how great is the sum of them!’).

 1. THE KNOWLEDGE OF GOD (Psalm 139:1-6)